HOW TO MINIMISE THE RISK OF CONTAMINATION

 The FEI has established screening limits for substances where research is available in order to ensure that irrelevant concentrations are not reported as a positive.
 Concentrations of substances that exceed the screening limit are considered as positive cases whereas concentrations falling below the screening limits are negative.
 Screening limits are designed for the FEI to only take action where the concentration of Controlled Medications affect performance or are a welfare risk to the horse.
 They are set at fair levels and scientifically supported.

 The FEI produces a list of detection times for commonly used medication.
 Detection times indicate the amount of time medication remains in the horse’s body and are not the same as withdrawal times or stand down periods.
 In order to determine when a horse is free from medication, an additional period of time (safety margin) must be added to the detection time to calculate the withdrawal time.
 Safety margins are unique to individual horses and your usual veterinarian can advise on appropriate withdrawal times.

 3. Elective Testing

 Elective testing allows horses that are registered with the FEI to undergo testing for a maximum of four Controlled Medication substances at any one time.
 The FEI strongly recommends the use of elective testing to ensure horses are free from Controlled Medication substances following treatment.
-Further details can be found on the FEI Clean Sport website.
+Further details can be found here.